 |1 to 3yrs||4 to 6yrs||7 to 9yrs||10yrs +||per call|

-Departments have been informed of their fellowship application limits for the 2019 round.
+Departments have been informed of their fellowship limits for 2020.
 You are advised to contact your proposed host department as early as possible and certainly well ahead of the deadline for submission of applications.
 Departments may have internal processes to select which candidates to support and the timetables for these vary.

 Applicants should read the competency framework in Annex 1 of the ERF guidance to determine the skills, knowledge and experience needed to apply for an Ernest Rutherford Fellowship.
 Applications are encouraged from those seeking to resume a research career, following a period of absence from active research.
-Details can be found on our Returner Fellowships web page.
+Please read the ERF guidance for further information.

-STFC will reject a proposal if any of the documents submitted breaches the rules on page limits, font size and margins.
+STFC will reject a proposal if any of the documents submitted breaches the rules on page limits, font size, font type and margins.
 Proposals that are in breach of the application rules will not be returned for amendment.
 The only exception would be where a problem occurred because of issues in downloading the proposal into Research Council systems.